hithesh0802/databyte-task-2/README.md

 REACT_APP_API_URL=http://localhost:5000/api
 REACT_APP_FIREBASE_KEY=your_firebase_key

-Backend API Endpoints
+Few of the Backend API Endpoints used for:

-Authentication
+Authentication:

 POST /api/users/register - Register a new user

 POST /api/users/login - Login a user

-Projects
+Projects:

 POST /api/projects - Create a new project

 GET /api/projects - Get all projects

 DELETE /api/projects/:id - Delete a project

-Tasks
+Tasks:

 POST /api/tasks - Create a new task

 GET /api/tasks/:id - Get a specific task

 PUT /api/tasks/:id - Update a task

 DELETE /api/tasks/:id - Delete a task

-Frontend Setup
+Frontend Setup:

 Navigate to the frontend directory.

 Start the development server: